 I used to hold I or R share classes, but you have converted me to another share class, why is that?As part of the transfer process the value of your holdings will be used to determine which share class you are eligible for.
 MyM&G may have different levels of accessibility for our share class entry.

 What does 'in-specie transfer' mean?This is the direct transfer of shares from one account to another.
-It does not require the shares to be sold, thereby eliminating any market movement.
+It does not require the shares to be sold, thereby eliminating any market movement or capital gains tax liability.

 I want to transfer my investments into someone else's name on myM&G. How can I do this?You will not need to complete any forms for this transfer as we can accept an instruction over the phone or via secure message.
 If the person you wish to transfer your investments to is not a myM&G customer, they will need to register online and invest as little as £1 in an M&G fund so that we can set up an account for them and carry out our usual security checks.
 Once this is complete we will transfer the shares into their account.

 I want to make a lump sum investment into my ISA but it looks as though I have no allowance remaining.
-What has happened?If you have a Direct Debit set up, we will calculate how much you will invest over the course of the tax year to prevent you from exceeding your allowance.
-In order to invest a lump sum, you will need to amend or cancel your Direct Debit instruction.
+What has happened?If you have a regular monthly Direct Debit set up, we will calculate how much you will invest over the course of the tax year to prevent you from exceeding your annual allowance.
+In order to invest a lump sum that would exceed your allowance, you will need to amend or cancel your Direct Debit instruction.
 You can amend or re-start your Direct Debit at any time.

-If I need to withdraw some funds and the value of my portfolio drops will I be charged higher fees?No, once you qualify for lower fees you will always be eligible for those fees on your existing investments and on any future investments.
+If I need to withdraw some funds and the value of my portfolio drops will I be charged higher fees?No, once you qualify for lower charging share classes you will always be eligible for those share classes, which have lower fees, for your existing investments and on any future investments.

 What proportion of my joint account is taken into consideration when assessing whether I am eligible for lower fees?The entire value of your joint account will be taken into consideration when we assess the value of your portfolio.